mucyoblaidev/landing-page/README.md

 # landing-page

-creating a project that helps me to learn more abiut flexbox (flex grow,shrink and flex basis)
+This project will help me to learn more about flexbox (flex grow,shrink and flex basis) and also get familier with CSS and HTML.